Sojitz Wood Procurement Policy

 In order to promote the wider adoption of forest certifications which contribute to sustainability in the timber and wood products industry, Sojitz Group will strive to expand its handling of materials with Chain-of-Custody (CoC) certification, which certifies the distribution channels of the materials.

-We will encourage our domestic customers to adopt environmentally friendly products and promote the use of environmentally friendly products.
+We will encourage our domestic customers to adopt environmentally friendly products and actively promote the use of these green products. - Conduct detailed on-site due diligence for suppliers

 Third-party Assurance

-In order to increase the objectivity of our calculations, Sojitz has acquired third-party assurance from KPMG AZSA Sustainability Co., Ltd. (KPMG) for the data detailed below since FY2020.
-The FY2023 data assured by KPMG is marked with star ("☆”) in the data table above.
+To increase the objectivity of our calculations, Sojitz has acquired third-party assurance from KPMG AZSA Sustainability Co., Ltd. (KPMG) for the data detailed below since FY2020.
+The FY2024 data assured by KPMG is marked with star ("☆”) in the data table above.

 〔Scope of Third-party Assurance〕

-KPMG provides assurance as to whether the results of the survey conducted in FY2023 on procured (imported) wood described above are prepared, in all material respects, in accordance with the criteria established by Sojitz, based on the evaluation conducted by Sojitz using WWF Japan’s “Responsible Purchasing Checklist for Forest Products.”
+KPMG provides assurance as to whether the results of the survey conducted in FY2024 on procured (imported) wood described above are prepared, in all material respects, in accordance with the criteria established by Sojitz.

 Reference:Target Achievement Results Prior to FY2020